alchemyplatform/aa-sdk/site/overview/getting-started.md

 ## 2. Query Your Smart Account Address

-Using the SDK in the following example, we'll use the Account Kit to generate the address of your smart account from which to eventually send a `UserOperation`.
+Using the SDK in the following example, we'll use the Account Kit to generate the address of your smart account from which to eventually send a UO.

 <<< @/snippets/getting-started/provider.ts